winwu/organize-my-csv-file/README.md

-# Analysis of experimental data results
+# The analysis of experimental data results of my lab

 The purpose of this project is to organize the data and convert it to the format needed to facilitate analysis.

-use Python 3 and Pandas, need to isntall these packages:
+this project needs Python 3 and Pandas, have to isntall these packages:

 ```
 pip3 install pandas